knbknb/javascript-development-environment/README.md

 | numeral             | Format and manipulate numbers.                                                  | , |
 | webpack-md5-hash    | Plugin to replace a standard webpack chunkhash with md5.                        |

-Previously used + declared in older versions of this repository, now no longer needed and thus missing in [package.json](package.json) and `node_modules/`
+Previously used + declared in older versions of this repository, now no longer needed and thus removed from in [package.json](package.json) and missing in `node_modules/`:

     eventsource-polyfill
     expect
     file-loader
     url-loader

+#### Babel note

+Transpile for target environment.
+Use these dev-dependencies:

+node: babel-preset-es2015-node
+electron: babel-preset-latest-minimal

+🙌 Thanks for using Babel: we recommend using babel-preset-env now: please read [babeljs.io/env](https://babeljs.io/docs/en/env/) to update!

+#### Typescript

+see blog post "[TypeScript and Babel 7](https://blogs.msdn.microsoft.com/typescript/2018/08/27/typescript-and-babel-7/)" by Microsoft